abdouaziz/wavautoencoder/README.md

-## WavAutoEncoder
+## Masked WavAutoEncoder

-This repository is an implementation of  autoencoder based on Transformer architecture for self supervised speech representation .
+This repository is an implementation of  masked wavautoencoder based on Transformer architecture for self supervised speech representation .

 ## Install